wenboyi/wenboyi.github.io/cv.md

 ### Teaching Experience
+- Teaching Assistant for PSYC212: Perception (Winter, 2025)
+- Teaching Assistant for PSYC306: Research Methods in Psychology (Fall, 2024)
+- Teaching Assistant for PSYC339: Intro to Applied Psychology (Fall, 2024)
-- Teaching Assistant for PSYC337: Introduction to Psychopathology (Summer 2024)
+- Teaching Assistant for PSYC337: Introduction to Psychopathology (Summer, 2024)
-- Teaching Assistant for PSYC212: Perception (Winter 2024)
+- Teaching Assistant for PSYC212: Perception (Winter, 2024)
 - Teaching Assistant for PSYC352: Research Methods and Laboratory in Cognitive Psychology (Fall, 2023)